This accidental entrepreneur is trying her hand at a small business.

 How did I get started on the self-employment track?
 By accident.
 And that’s because I’m not really much of a risk taker when it comes to my career and income.
 I’m much more willing to take risks with investments, yes.
 But with my work income?
 I’m a little bit more nervous about that.
 So when I tried my hand at an online web experiment, the last thing in my mind was that I’d turn it into a “business” or a new “career path”.

 Well that’s what I did with regards to blogging.
 Becoming a “pro-blogger” was the last thing I’d ever thought I’d become, but not two years later, I guess I’d describe myself as one.
-This just means I quit my corporate job and my IT career to see if I could sustain my household financially by blogging full time and by doing other independent projects as a freelancer.
+Quitting my job and leaving my IT career for now was something I wanted to try, to see if I could sustain my household financially by blogging full time and by doing other independent projects as a freelancer.

 So how’s it been so far?
 Pretty good.
-It’s done wonders for my overall health and disposition since I’m the only one around who breathes down my back to get things done ;) .
+It’s done wonders for my overall health and disposition since I’m the only one around who breathes down my back to get things done šŸ˜‰ .
 Income-wise, I can say that I am “getting there” (or getting by…).

 I haven’t been in this entrepreneurial mode for too long, but I thought to let you know about some of the things that I’ve learned so far, as someone newly self-employed.